Who Is Kevy Michaels

 I can no longer contribute to a false narrative of God, my story, or of myself.
 And I will not.

-In response, given my access to the social media superhighway, I created Life Is A Teacher to offer a new understanding of life, post-transformation, to those who may be receptive to what I have to say.
+In response, given my access to the social media superhighway, I created Life Seasons As A Teacher to offer a new understanding of life, post-transformation, to those who may be receptive to what I have to say.

 PS – You may conclude, after reading my posts, that I must enjoy writing.
 I do love it!